fly-lang/fly/llvm/docs/XRay.rst

 -----------------------

-If you're using LLVM IR directly, you can add the ``function-instrument`` string attribute to your functions, to get the similar effect that the C/C++/Objective-C source-level attributes would get:
+If you're using LLVM IR directly, you can add the ``function-instrument`` string attribute to your functions, to getValue the similar effect that the C/C++/Objective-C source-level attributes would getValue:

 .. code-block:: llvm